-Peak hours take place on certain days in the months of June through September between 1 p.m. and 6 p.m. when CEC’s demand peaks.
-This usually occurs on weekdays when we experience the highest temperatures.
+Peak hours take place on certain days in the months of June through September between 1 p.m. and 7 p.m. when CEC’s demand peaks.
+Peak Alerts take place on weekdays when we experience the highest temperatures.

 Peak usage (demand) is the maximum amount of energy used during one specific hour of time.
 For example, when you turn on the oven and stove, bump the air down a few degrees and throw some laundry in the washer, all while the kids are playing video games and watching TV, you’re demanding energy from at least five different sources at the same time.